csu-hci-projects/FA24-MattesB-RamacK/README.md

 Video Links: https://youtu.be/1TXjhwZM8XA, https://www.youtube.com/watch?v=xpBAVHNFl3s&ab_channel=KyleRamac

-To run this project please use Unreal Enginer version 5.4.4
+To run this project please use Unreal Engine version 5.4.4

 This project is an FPS game with 2 levels.
 The first level is designed as a maze and the second level is designed as a house.
 Both levels have a set number of targets that need to be destroyed in order to progress.
 There are hazards to avoid as you need to keep up your